 Take a look at this screenshot with received notifications:

-In this case the client-side app doesn’t handle additional payload data.
+In this case, the client-side app doesn’t handle additional payload data.

 See the reference for more additional fields description.

 As I mentioned before, the fully working example is available on GitHub.
-If you’re looking for basic client-side mobile application please take a look at my previous Ionic push notifications app post.
+If you’re looking for a basic client-side mobile application please take a look at my previous Ionic push notifications app post.

-Please note that provided example was tested with Android application.
+Please note that the provided example was tested with an Android application.
 Although I provided some basic Apple Push Notification Service (APNS) configuration you have to deal with potential issues when developing an iOS application.
 If you managed to do it please let me know.